szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

     return JournalEntry(parsed_record, record_date)
 ```

-Building the `JournalEntry` object is much simpler, however if the `record_date` is not defined and there's a valid `parsed_record` we do want to raise an exception and stop the parsing process.
+Building the `JournalEntry` object is much simpler however, if the `record_date` is not defined and there's a valid `parsed_record` we do want to raise an exception and stop the parsing process.

 ### Piece it together

-Now that we have all the building blocks necessary, let's put the pieces together and see how would the refactored solution look like.
+Now that we have all the building blocks necessary, let's put the pieces together and see what would the refactored solution look like.

 We use the `read_user_input` function to get the contents of the `user_input` file as a list of strings (`List[str]`) and we call the following `parse_user_input` function with that list of strings and wait for a `NamedTuple` called `UserInput` which contains a list of activities (`List[Activity]`) and a list of journal entries (`List[JournalEntry]`) in return.